Kansas Day at the Museum - Tips for Visitors

 Planning Your Kansas Day Visit:

 - We request that groups of 10 or more register two weeks or more in advance.
 This helps us prepare for the event.
-Please fill out the Kansas Day Registration Form and submit it by email, fax or mail.
+Please fill out the Kansas Day registration form, printable PDF or writeable PDF and sent it to us.

 - If you have registered and need to cancel your plans, please let us know ASAP by calling 785-272-8681, ext.
 415 or by email at email@example.com